Row for Canada

 - World University Championships

 - Pan American Games

 - World Rowing Championships

-- Olympic Games
+- Olympic and Paralympic Games

 Information on the selection process for these programs can be found here.